 Natural hazards are relatively constant, apart from slow-changing influences of climate change and population growth.
 Indicators considered in the hazard dimension (the natural hazard category in particular) are based on databases that define the frequency and severity of past events over time and are thus little affected by single recent events.
 However, these recent events change the vulnerability of the country to the next hazard event significantly in the short term, i.e., during the recovery phase.
 The sensitivity of the INFORM index to on-going or recently resolved conflicts and recent natural disasters was modelled with the number of uprooted people and the number people affected by recent shocks, the two components under the Vulnerable Group category.
 These numbers are updated as soon as data are available.
-UNHCR provides global updates for the refugees data twice a year, while in the case of crises situations updates come on daily bases.
+UNHCR provides global updates for the refugees data once per year but it is foreseen to increase the update frequency to 6 months, while in the case of crises situations updates come on daily bases.
 IDMC (Internal Displacement Monitoring Centre) for IDPs data updates the numbers on regular basis.
 The source for the number of affected people by recent events is EM-DAT, which provides new data every 3 months.
-Alternative sources are ACAPS (Assessment Capacities Project) and IOM.
+Alternative sources are ACAPS (Assessment Capacities Project) 2 and IOM.